 The funding of the Scheme

 As with other Ombudsman schemes, the Waterways Ombudsman Scheme is funded by the organisations subject to investigation.
-That is currently only the Canal & River Trust but if and when other organisations join the scheme, they would contribute to the funding.
+That is currently the Canal & River Trust and the Avon Navigation Trust.
+If and when other organisations join the scheme, they would contribute to the funding.